'We're not crash-test dummies': Kiwi flyer tells of horror aborted takeoffs

 • What it's like on-board Qantas' non-stop flight from London to Sydney

-Passenger Serjit Singh, of Red Beach, said as they skidded to a stop another plane was coming into land and he thought it was going to crash into them.
+Passenger Serjit Singh, of Red Beach, said as they skidded to a stop he thought another plane was coming into land and thought it was going to crash into them.

 "The ordeal was harrowing."